 Finally, needless to say, numbers are a key piece of knowledge, especially in business environments, but even as a simple and innocent tourist, you don’t want either to get your theater ticket seat numbers wrong or to be ripped off at the market.

 Ordering food, booking a table or a hotel room, getting a telephone number or finding the right address, figures are truly essential bits of information.
-That is why we recommend you put the effort
+That is why we recommend you put the effort in memorizing them!

 How to count in Spanish?
 Let’s make a start with the cardinal numbers noting the basic digits from zero to ten.